The Henry David Thoreau Farm

 A follower of Transcendentalism, through the influence of Emerson, one of Hawthorne’s best-known quotes is: “If a man does not keep pace with his companions, perhaps it is because he hears a different drummer.
 Let him step to the music which he hears, however measured or far away.”

-You can walk along the rim of Walden Pond and make an effort to support its preservation through the Walden Woods Project, founded by rock musician Don Henley of The Eagles.
+You can walk along the rim of Walden Pond and support its preservation through the Walden Woods Project, founded by veteran rock musician Don Henley of The Eagles.
+The title of the book about the preservation effort is a portion of the quote pictured above.
 Read about it here: walden.org.

-The Thoreau Farm is the fifth stop on Massachusetts Trail Part 2!
+The Thoreau Farm is the second stop on Massachusetts Author Adventures Trail Part 3.